katpavan/unity-notes/README.md

 Invoke method lets you call a function after a certain number of seconds

+but the method goes in quotes. it's not a reference to the function.

+wtf c#

 ## static vs dynamic vs kinematic

 static means the game object isn't moving